EmpoweringU Financial Wellness Program

-Students who attend two financial wellness workshops per term will be entered into a grand prize draw at the end of the year!
+Students who attend two financial wellness workshops/events per term or three workshops/events in the Winter term will be entered into a grand prize draw at the end of the year to win a brand new laptop!
 Start getting your ballots now with this one.
-Grand prize to be determined.

 All workshops are offered virtually.
 Please email Zach.Unrau@umanitoba.ca for Zoom login information.